 a lower-dimensional latent feature representation, z, and decompress (or decode) the latent representation

-either: (1) back to the original data space, Xˆ (unsupervised, AutoEncoder), or (2) to a new target feature
+either: (1) back to the original data space, Xˆ (unsupervised, AutoEncoder), or (2) to a new response feature

 space, y (supervised, Encoder-Decoder) [21, 22], as shown in Figure 2.
-These are enabled by recent advance-
+The recent advance-

-ments in deep learning algorithms and in computing architecture and power, enabling GPU-enabled neural
+ments in deep learning algorithms, and in computing architecture and power, enable GPU-enabled neural

 network models that have accelerated the fields of forward and inverse modeling [23, 24].
 Classical statistical